 2.4.2 Security.
 Most fingerprinting is done for the purpose of security, preventing spoofing and replay attacks, but some techniques have been specifically proposed to provide better security properties.
-For instance, the authors of [26] address the problem of identifying devices which have not been seen in the training dataset by separating the feature extraction and classification components of the model, using clustering techniques on the extracted features to identify transmitters.
+For instance, the authors of [28] address the problem of identifying devices which have not been seen in the training dataset by separating the feature extraction and classification components of the model, using clustering techniques on the extracted features to identify transmitters.
 This allows new transmitters to be introduced without retraining the feature extraction component.
 We take a similar approach in our work, using an autoencoder to produce the fingerprints and a Siamese model in the place of clustering.
 The SATIQ system is fully described in Section 4.

-There has also been work assessing attacks on fingerprinting systems - it has been shown that an arbitrary waveform generator with a sufficiently high sample rate can be used to impersonate devices, fooling fingerprinting systems [31].
+There has also been work assessing attacks on fingerprinting systems - it has been shown that an arbitrary waveform generator with a sufficiently high sample rate can be used to impersonate devices, fooling fingerprinting systems [33].
 Hardware that can achieve these sample rates is prohibitively expensive for the vast majority of adversaries (we discuss budget further in Section 3), so we do not consider this to be a major issue - although our techniques are likely vulnerable to impersonation at a very high sample rate, preventing spoofing below a certain transmitter sample rate is sufficient to exclude the vast majority of lower-budget attackers.
+In prior work we have also looked at denial of service attacks on the fingerprinting system itself, showing that the introduction of fingerprinting does not necessarily make the overall system more vulnerable to jamming attacks [34].